Great Lakes Explorer

 Cleveland City Exploration

 Enjoy a narrated motorcoach exploration and learn all about the wonderful city of Cleveland.
 Explore downtown, Public Square, and the Theater District.
-Travel through University Circle, home to a variety of the area’s finest museums.
-Explore Euclid Avenue's "Millionaires' Row," once home to some of the nation's most powerful and influential industrialists.
+Travel through University Circle, home to a variety of the area’s finest museums such as the Cleveland Art Museum and the Museum of Natural History.
+Discover Euclid Avenue's "Millionaires' Row," once home to some of the nation's most powerful and influential industrialists.
 Travel to the Flats, known for its happening nightlife, and Ohio City, a trendy dining and entertainment hub with high-end cocktail bars and beer gardens, alongside fashionable bistros and gourmet farm-to-table restaurants.
-Along the way, your engaging guide will point out historic and iconic sites, with a possible stop at one of the Cleveland script signs for a group photo.

 Day 4